aimicrocot/microcot/README.md

 - The chat-style or immersive RP

-## For Which Models

-I consider it universal; tested on:

-- Gemini 2.5–3.1 Pro ~ my main model, the preset removes a lot of censorship + the lion’s share of clichés and repetitions

-- Claude 4.1+ Sonnet/Opus ~ usable, but by nature more scattered and prone to memory loss (Memorybook and Summaries can help)

-- GPT 5+ ~ usable, new GPTs have weaker filters, but if censorship becomes aggressive, enable Think + Talks or use synonyms for explicit content

-- Deepseek V3–R1+ ~ usable according to my tests and feedback as well

 ## About Think

 - The preset can be used in two modes: without a custom thinker and with it (enable Think and/or Micro Talks)